 The dialogue is banal, the acting is lifeless and embarrassing, the violence is indulgent, gratuitous and well, just plain boring, and the sex is luridly non-erotic.

 At the centre of the story is troubled playboy Dax (Bekim Fehmiu).
 Raised far from his (fictional) South American homeland of Corteguay by his guardian, Fat Cat (Ernest Borgnine) amid the high society and political intrigue of Italy, Dax uses romance as a stepping stone to success and his own personal fortune, all the while scheming to wreak vengeance on those who raped and murdered his relatives when he was a boy.

 Meanwhile, Corteguay descends into chaos, so Dax returns home and leads a military coup against his onetime benefactor, Rojo (Alan Badel).

-On the romantic front, there is Candice Bergen, about the only principal to salvage anything from the film, playing a fabulously wealthy girl who marries the hero but loses their baby in a swing accident and eventually turns lesbian.
+On the romantic front, there is Candice Bergen, the only principal to salvage anything from the film, playing a fabulously wealthy girl who marries the hero but loses their baby in a swing accident and eventually turns lesbian.